 Reshmi advises a wide range of clients, such as asset management companies and banks; corporations in the mining, oil and gas, consumer packaged goods, retail, and pharmaceutical industries; and law firms.

 Reshmi joined Kroll in 2003 in New York, where she worked for six years.
 She then moved to Kroll’s Singapore office, where she oversaw the operations in Southeast Asia before joining Kroll’s Mumbai office in 2011.
-Recently, she has led assignments in India, Bangladesh, Sri Lanka, Nepal, Maldives, and Mauritius.
+Recently, she has led investigations in Singapore, Indonesia, India, Malaysia, Vietnam and the Middle East.

 Prior to joining Kroll, Reshmi was a consultant with McKinsey & Company in India, where she advised clients on strategy and operations in the telecom, retail, and consumer packaged goods sectors.

 - Reshmi has led several investigations for corporates focusing on internal fraud, embezzlement, conflicts of interest, diversion of funds, and industrial espionage.
 She has experience leading multidimensional and international teams which include financial investigators, computer forensic analysts, political risk experts, and field investigators, allowing investigations to be conducted in an in-depth and seamless manner.

 - For financial institutions and asset management companies, Reshmi has conducted internal and external investigations of portfolio companies, willful defaulters, and distressed borrowers in various geographies.
 She has assisted banks, private equity investors, and other creditors to trace assets recover loans and monitor portfolio companies.